Misty Programming Language:

 Functions

-A function is a parameterized expression or a sequence of statements.
+A function is a parameterized expression or sequence of statements.
 Functions are first-class values.
 Functions can be stored in variables, records, and arrays; functions can be passed as parameters to other functions; functions can be returned as the results of functions.
-Functions can not be sent in messages to other actors.
+Functions can not be sent in messages to other processes.
 Function objects are immutable values.
 A function introduces a new scope: variables defined in a functions are not visible outside of the function, but will be visible to inner functions.

 Making Functions

-function_literal 'ƒ' space function_name parameter_list space body
+function_literal 'ƒ' space optional_function_name parameter_list space body

-function_name "" name
+optional_function_name "" name

 A function may be given a name for recursion and documentation.